SMS Customer Feedback Helps Improve Content Marketing

 SMS messaging receives an open rate of 90-98%.
 No other digital marketing tool has this kind of power to reach your audience.
 Furthermore, you can either invite customers to provide feedback directly from their mobile device and leave a link in the text to direct them to a relevant page on your website.

 Text messaging platforms therefore give you a platform to execute two strategies; one is to help improve content marketing and the other to create a buzz around the content and generate more feedback.
 The best place to start is with your most loyal and valid customer.
-Make sure they understand the review is being offered exclusively to them because their opinion matters the most.
+Make sure they understand the review is an exclusive offer to them because their opinion matters the most.

 There are also effective customer survey systems that can be integrated into SMS.
 Customer feedback tools make it easier for marketers to structure customer surveys.
 Furthermore, you can personalise questionnaires to make them more compelling.

 Getting feedback and garnering reviews from customers can be a challenge.
 Invitations sent via email and social media networks get ignored whilst in-person questionnaires often leave you with insights that are not particularly helpful.
 SMS messaging, on the other hand, reaches more people and promotes a higher response rate that any other digital marketing method.